Kazi Nazrul University: Rankings

 Kazi Nazrul University was ranked 65th among the academic institutions in India by the Nature Index in 2023.

 Accreditation and recognition

 In July 2019, the university was given membership of the Association of Indian Universities.

-The University Grants Commission (U.G.C.) accorded recognition to the university in terms of Section 12B of the U.G.C.
+The University Grants Commission (U.G.C.) accorded recognition to the university in accordance with Section 12B of the U.G.C.
 Act, in 2019.

 In September 2021, the university has been awarded Grade B with a CGPA of 2.1 by the NAAC.

-Campus Life

-KNU’s campus fosters a vibrant environment with extracurricular activities, including festivals, sports meets, and cultural events like dance, music, and drama.
-Students participate in talent showcases, enhancing their skills in event management, literature, and arts.
-The university’s location in Asansol provides access to industrial exposure, enriching practical learning opportunities.

 Controversies

-The university suddenly suspended giving Nazrul award, also in 2022 the state body discontinued the award in the poet's name.
+The university suddenly suspended giving the Nazrul award, and in 2022 the state body discontinued the award in the poet's name.

-In May 2023, a teacher was accused of raping a Bangladeshi student on the promise of marriage.
-The victim student made this allegation against a professor of the Bengali department of the same university.
-The female student from Rangpur, Bangladesh, is a postgraduate student of Bengali department of the university.
-A few months ago, the woman student informed the university authorities and Asansol Women Police Station about the incident.
-Though several days have passed, there has been no resolution.

-The victim then approached the Bangladesh Deputy High Commission at Kolkata in the hope of justice.
-She also filed a written complaint against the professor at Durgapur Women's Police Station on 10 May.
-The girl also lodged a complaint with the state women's commission.
-Based on that complaint, the Women's Commission launched an investigation.